labdao/applayer-rest-api-hub/README.md

 ### 👩 💻 Developing

 [`src/index.ts`](./src/index.ts) calls the request handler in [`src/handler.ts`](./src/handler.ts), and will return the [request method](https://developer.mozilla.org/en-US/docs/Web/API/Request/method) for the given request.

+Applications should each have their own subdirectory under `src/apps`, e.g `src/apps/alphafold`.
+This defines the endpoints and their handlers.

 ### 🧪 Testing